-Lunch: Students will eat in the cafeteria as well as classrooms and any outdoor spaces.
-The numbers for cafeteria feeding will be half capacity.
+Lunch: Students will eat in the cafeteria.
+The numbers for cafeteria feeding will be based on the current seating capacity.
 Proper sanitation practices will be observed in the serving area and dining area between meal groups.

 Staff Gear: Food safe disposable gloves and aprons will be worn when preparing and serving meals.
 Employees are encouraged to wear masks while serving students, but it is not required.